 This certificate is designed for licensed teachers who want to be highly qualified to work with struggling readers and writers.
 The coursework that is part of this certificate also meets guidelines for the coursework required for Ohio teachers to add the Ohio Reading Endorsement to their teaching licenses.

-The certificate is a 12-semester hour program.
-All coursework is completed online and includes a 50 hour field-based experience in the student's current school setting.
+The certificate is a 12 semester hour program.
+All coursework is completed online and includes a minimum of 100 hours of field-based experience spanning multiple grade levels.

 ADMISSION TO THE CERTIFICATE IN ADVANCE READING AND LITERACY INSTRUCTION

 In addition to admission requirements of the college of Graduate Studies, admission to the certificate program requires the following:

 A baccalaureate degree from an accredited college or university

 Twelve (12) semester hours of undergraduate or graduate prerequisite coursework in the teaching of reading PRIOR to taking any Advanced Reading/Literacy courses

 A 3 semester hour undergraduate or graduate course in phonics (This requirement is usually met in an undergraduate course prior to enrolling in the certificate program, but it can be met while completing the certificate coursework.)

 The certificate program has selective admissions and may admit a limited number of students.
 Thus, meeting all formal criteria does not guarantee admission.

 Official transcripts from all institutions of higher education